Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 ---
 title: "z-index by examples"
 date: "2021-02-01T12:00:00.000Z"
-description: "Or “z-index: 99999” considered harmful"
+description: "Or “z-index: 99999” considered harmful."
 ---

 I've been writing software "for a living" for more than ten years.
 I'm